Crime Boss: Rockay City Review

 Story And Setting

 The premise of the game is fairly simple and straightforward.
 Players step into the shoes of Travis Baker, an up-and-coming kingpin in the fictional city of Rockay City.
-And in order to get to the top of the power structure, he must contend with the city’s other criminal bosses as well as the tenacious Sheriff Norris.
-So we follow Travis as he develops his empire from the ground up to become the most powerful crime leader the city has ever known.
+In order to get to the top of the power structure, he must contend with the city’s other criminal bosses as well as the tenacious Sheriff Norris.

-Aside from that, the dialogue is frequently unpleasant and cringy and relies way too much on dated tropes in an effort to recreate the 90’s vibe.
+Aside from that, the dialogue is frequently unpleasant and cringy and relies way too much on dated tropes to recreate the 90’s vibe.
 Furthermore, some of Travis’s supporters, such as Touchdown, become exceedingly tiresome after a while because their entire schtick relies on a single joke.
-As a result, the dialogue and script are in fact reminiscent of a ’90s action film, but in the worst way conceivable.
+As a result, the dialogue and script are, in fact, reminiscent of a ’90s action film, but in the worst way conceivable.

 Gameplay

-We can choose between various gang members to go on a mission as or we could go as Travis himself.
-And this is where the roguelike elements come into play with the introduction of permanent death in a shooter game such as this.
+You can choose between various gang members to go on a mission or we could go as Travis himself.
+This is where the roguelike elements come into play with the introduction of permanent death in a shooter game like this.
 Because if any of your gang members die during a mission, they are gone for good, and you will have to recruit new members to make up the difference.

-The same goes for Travis, and if you die as Travis the game is over and you will have to restart your progress from the beginning.
+The same goes for Travis, and if you die like Travis, the game is over, and you will have to restart your progress from the beginning.
 Remember that the upgrades and equipment you grant to dead characters are not recoverable either.
-As a result, the game has considerably higher stakes than others of its kind, and each mission seems more exhilarating with much more at stake.
-But the missions themselves aren’t as smooth as one would expect.

-There were also cases during my playthrough when the companions just stood in place, not taking any actions.
+There were also cases during my playthrough when the companions stood in place, not taking any action.
 Even if you were near your van, they would not proceed to move out.
-The AI isn’t of much use when it comes to firefights either, as they seem to have horrendous aim when you are engaged in combat.
-All of these issues add up to make the gameplay loop a bit irritating.
+The AI isn’t much use for firefights either, as they seem to have a horrendous aim when you are engaged in combat.
+These issues add up to make the gameplay loop a bit irritating.

 Speaking of the gunplay, it feels extremely outdated and unresponsive.
 The weapons have no force behind them, your shots feel flimsy, and their impact is significantly less than what you would expect.
 Enemies do not respond appropriately to the shooting as well, with some foes not responding at all to being shot.
 This makes the combat less than ideal for a game that is a first-person shooter at its core.

-Once you finish the campaign, you get access to permanent upgrades that aid you in future runs.
-These upgrades are not lost after dying, and these make successive playthroughs much quicker.
+Once you finish the campaign, you can access permanent upgrades that aid you in future runs.
+These upgrades are not lost after dying, making successive playthroughs much quicker.
 But the fact is that the game does get repetitive very fast, and there is not much replay value in it.
-We never would have started another run of Crime Boss: Rockay City, was it not for the fact that we had to prepare a review.
+We never would have started another run of Crime Boss: Rockay City, if it not for the fact that we had to prepare a review.

-Aside from the single-player narrative, the game also includes two more modes: Crime Time and Urban Legends.
-Crime Time is the campaign mode stripped of any story beats and roguelike aspects.
+Aside from the single-player narrative, the game includes two more modes: Crime Time and Urban Legends.
+Crime Time is the campaign mode stripped of story beats and roguelike aspects.
 The map for this is much smaller, but the missions seem more or less the same.
-And in the Urban Legends mode, you progress through a number of smaller campaigns, each with its own set of missions.
+In the Urban Legends mode, you progress through a number of smaller campaigns, each with its own set of missions.

 Visuals And Performance